 Check Your Wellness While Going Through Divorce

-It is an understatement to say that going through a divorce is one of the most stressful and traumatic experiences that you may encounter.
+It is an understatement that going through divorce is one of the most stressful and traumatic experiences you may encounter.
 Whether you are married for 5 years or 25 years, the divorce process can be brutal.
 Since a divorce is beyond challenging, do you check in with yourself and ask “How am I truly coping?”
 There is no correct answer to this question, because there is no “one way” to deal with a divorce.